 Total length/maximum slope: 170m/32°

-Located at the top of the mountain in the Maiko area, this is an uncompacted snow course with weather conditions that combines steep slopes and tree runs.
-Although the distance is short at 170m, the steep slope with an average slope of 30° is the most difficult part of Maiko.
-There are also a lot of terrain changes.
-It is also a prelude to the FWT and a recruitment course for the FWTQ, so it is the perfect slope for those who want to practice seriously and intensively while imagining a competition.
+Located at the top of a mountain in the Maiko area, this weather-conditional, ungroomed course combines steep slopes and tree runs.
+While only 170m long, the steep slopes with an average gradient of 30 degrees make it the most challenging course in Maiko.
+The terrain also changes significantly.
+This course is also used for the FWTQ, a preliminary competition for the FWT, making it the perfect slope for those who want to seriously and intensively practice while imagining the competition

 ◆Official website: https://www.maiko-resort.com/winter/